Last updated Friday 19 November 2021.

 Wil Wheaton joins Team PokerStars–As the World Series of Poker approached, Team PokerStars’ added Wil Wheaton to its membership list.
 Since then, the noted film and TV actor (Stand By Me, Star Trek: TNG, CSI, etc), writer, and poker enthusiast has gone on to host charity tournaments for Hurricane Katrina relief and weekly private tournaments on PokerStars.com.

 Joe Hachem wins 2005 World Series of Poker–With a cry of “Aussie, Aussie, Aussie!
 Oy!
 Oy!
 Oy!”
 Joe Hachem won the 2005 World Series of Poker.
-Hachem, a long-time PokerStars player, traveled to the World Series with a friend who had won a WSOP seat on PokerStars.com.
+Hachem, a long-time PokerStars player, travelled to the World Series with a friend who had won a WSOP seat on PokerStars.com.
 The record-breaking tournament featured Team PokerStars’ Greg Raymer making an amazing run that ended with a finish in the top 30 and two PokerStars qualifiers at the championship final table.

 PokerStars breaks another weekly tournament record–In July, PokerStars’ weekly $200+$15 Sunday had more than 3000 entries and crossed the $600,000 prize pool mark, crossing yet another milestone for the biggest weekly tournament on the planet.